Stefan Kownas Arboretum: Characteristics

 The garden has an area of 15.5 ha, and is located between Niemierzyńska, Żupańskiego, and Słowackiego Streets.
 It is an arboretum with 82 recorded species of trees and bushes.
 Some of them are: black poplar, common yew, European beech, pedunculate oak, sessile oak.
 There's also a European ash tree, overgrown with the common ivy, that has the status of a natural monument.
 The garden also includes several Glacial erratic rocks, the largest of which is named in commemoration of Juliusz Słowacki, a 19th-century Romantic poet.
+The garden borders the Jan Kasprowicz Park to the southwest.